vntkumar8/api/README.md

 - Report issues regarding [covid19india.org](https://www.covid19india.org) website in the [react-site repository](https://github.com/covid19india/covid19india-react/issues)
 - DO NOT change anything in `gh-pages` branch directly.They get replaced automatically

-## Notes

-- Do not use the "Current Status" in raw_data.json as we are rarely able to map the status to the exact patient anymore.
-This will soon be deprecated in a future version of the API.

 ## Quick Links